Procedure for Addressing Sexual and/or Relationship Misconduct Allegations Against Students

 - Reasonable Cause means there is sufficient information to allege that a respondent has violated a policy.
 Evidence is sufficient if a reasonable person would believe that further inquiry into whether a violation occurred is warranted.

 - Respondent is a student(s) or student organization(s) alleged to have violated the sexual and/or relationship misconduct policy.
-Student-employees alleged to have engaged in sexual and/or relationship misconduct in their employment capacity may be investigated by the Office of Institutional Equity and Inclusion.
+Student-employees alleged to have engaged in sexual and/or relationship misconduct in their employment capacity may be investigated by the Office of Institutional Equity.
 A student-employee may be subject to sanctions both in connection with their employment and in connection with their student status, under applicable procedures.

 - Responsible Employees include any employee who has the authority to take action to redress sexual and/or relationship misconduct; who has been given the duty of reporting incidents to the Title IX Coordinator; or whom a student could reasonably believe has this authority or duty.
 For Title IX compliance, all Michigan Tech employees who are designated as supervisors, with the exception of the ombudsperson and mental health counselors, are considered “responsible employees.”
 This includes some select undergraduate student employees such as resident assistants (RAs) and orientation team leaders (OTLs).
 Also considered responsible employees are Public Safety and Polices Services officers and employees, student affairs staff, human resources staff, athletics and recreation staff, academic advisors, faculty, instructors, graduate teaching assistants, graduate assistants that are supervising other students, and individuals designated as Campus Security Authorities.
 It is important to note that faculty are not required to report if the information is disclosed in the context of academic work and/or academic discussion(s).